jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 variable "build_username" {
   type        = string
-  description = "The username to login to the guest operating system. (e.g. 'rainpole')" sensitive   = true
+  description = "The username to login to the guest operating system. ('admin')" sensitive   = true
 }